Andrews Injuries in Baseball Course - American Sports Medicine Institute

 Course Objectives

-- Identify and discuss current trends associated with training procedures in baseball
+-Identify and discuss current trends associated with strength training and conditioning in baseballl

-- Integrate shoulder anatomy with biomechanics, examination, treatment and rehabilitation of the baseball shoulder
+-Integrate anatomy and biomechanics with examination, treatment and rehabilitation of the baseball shoulder

-- Discuss current concepts related to baseball in primary care sports medicine
+-Discuss current concepts related to biologics in baseball medicine

-- Identify and discuss actions for coaches to reduce injury risk and improve performance in baseball players
+-Identify and discuss actions for coaches to reduce injury risk and improve

-- Report current techniques in prevention of injuries in youth and high school baseball/softball pitchers
+-Report current techniques in prevention of injuries in youth and high school baseball and softball pitchers

-- Provide examples of current concepts in the treatment and rehabilitation of injuries to the wrist, hand, foot and ankle
+-Provide examples of current concepts in the treatment and rehabilitation of injuries to the hip trunk and spine

 Needs: